B-Lang-org/bsc/README.md

     $ apt-get install tcl-dev

-For building and using the Bluespec Tcl/Tk windowing shell (`bluewish`), you will also need the `tk`, `fontconfig`, `X11`, and `Xft` libraries:

-    $ apt-get install \
-        tk-dev \
-        libfontconfig1-dev \
-        libx11-dev \
-        libxft-dev

-Some applications using the Bluespec Tcl/Tk shells will also require the `itcl` and `itk` libraries, but those libraries are not required for building or using any of the tools in this repository.

 Building BSC also requires standard Unix shell and Makefile utilities.

 The repository for [the Yices SMT Solver](https://github.com/SRI-CSL/yices2) is